 One final tip: Sports bras are not cheap.
 Don’t buy multiple bras unless you have a history of good support, comfort, fit and moisture control.
-If your plan is to buy two sports bras (one to wear while the other is in the laundry), buy the first one and wear it for several workouts.
+If your plan is to buy two sports bras (one to wear while the other is in the laundry), buy the first one and wear it for several workouts or sessions with your trainer.
 If it meets your specific needs, go buy the second sports bra.

 There are many types of bras, each with a distinct purpose.
 GrandStyle has more information on other types of bras.
 Be sure you have a bra wardrobe for your various lifestyle and fashion needs.